 The possibilities are limited only by your imagination.

-Option 1: Protect your Vehicle
+3D Printed Drones – Accessories Option #1: Protect your Vehicle

 Parts you can 3D print range from optional accessories to add-on protective equipment like prop guards.
 The latter are useful for small indoor quadcopters like the Hubsan X4 and gear protectors for the very popular Parrot AR versions.